-In these Terms & Conditions, ‘you’ and ‘your’ means all persons named on the booking, or any of them as applicable (including anyone who is subsequently added or substituted at a later date)
+In these Terms & Conditions, ‘you’ and ‘your’ means all persons named on the booking, or any of them as applicable (including anyone who is subsequently added or substituted later)

 All bookings are subject to availability.
 Before a booking is taken, full details of your proposed trip will be advised to you.
 Once you have confirmed to us that you happy with the proposal, we will proceed to take payment and issue you with a booking confirmation.